| Laboratory Director|

 in Cheyenne Mountain Air Force Station.
 From 2007 to 2010 he was an

 aerospace and propulsion engineer with the Missile Systems group at Sandia

 National Laboratories, where he designed and launched vehicles in support

 of the Missile Defense Agency and U.S. Navy.
 He is also currently a Major

-in the Air Force Reserves and teaches science and spacecraft design lessons
+in the Air Force Reserves and has taught science and spacecraft design lessons

 for the Reserve National Security Space Institute

-He is a third year graduate student whose primary research interests are high-speed plasma transients and instabilities in EP devices.
+He is a fourth year graduate student whose primary research interests are high-speed plasma transients and instabilities in EP devices;

 | Graduate Students (Pre-Candidates)|

 Scott received his B.S. in Mechanical Engineering from Michigan State in the spring of 2012 and joined PEPL following graduation.